mfarajijalal/Open-Science-Final-Project/README.md

 ### Data Management Approach
 The dataset shared in this repository represents a carefully curated, de-identified subset of a larger experimental dataset.
 This data management choice balances openness, reproducibility, and ethical responsibility.
 The use of standard CSV formats and clear documentation supports long-term usability and practical reuse while maintaining appropriate scope and data governance.

+## License
+This project is released under the MIT License.
+See the LICENSE file for details.